-It was one hell of a sweet, wild ride, and although the romance manifested itself in the latter part, I found this drama charming and endearing.
+♥ Wild Romance - It was one hell of a sweet, wild ride, and although the romance manifested itself in the latter part, I found this drama charming and endearing.
 I will miss the humor, the bickering and the adorable geek and geeker second leads, more than that I will miss Dong Wook oppa in his childish but still melting hot prince-like self.
 I will miss the heartfelt, true-about-love sweeping lines and the simple and yet vibrant attitude of the drama itself.
-This is how to open my KDramaLand stay for this year.
-No clingy hopelessly vulnerable ex-gf of the main male lead. check. (although the ex-gf here, even at the end still can’t figure out her character I’ll just let it pass, she didn’t ruin the drama anyhow).

 This deviated from the usual male domineering “I’ll protect the girl” kind of thing as I marveled on how Eun-jae candidly grace the TV screen.
 And while she took charge, she manifested her cute girly side when Aphrodite forcedly gave her girdle to the bodyguard who in time fell for Moo-yul’s devilish but adorable charm.

 It has a simple scriptwriting, it was not that super neat, in fact there were some frustrating notes.
 It was nothing fancy but I love that they were able to inject crisp and fresh ideas.
-A few oh-so-worth-it quotes here and then and the danger of leaning to “the habit of assuming when it doubt with someone’s love” was presented in a piercing my love veins approach.
-The thriller mode was predictable all along but ajumma was able to pull off a gripping climax posing as a puppet master blinded by her out of place love for Moo-yul.
+A few oh-so-worth-it quotes here and then and the danger of leaning to “the habit of assuming when in doubt with someone’s love” was presented in a piercing my love veins approach.

 To be honest, I felt like I’m Paris while I’m trying to decide on my take about this drama.
 But like Paris, because I have a soft side on everything “love” even if Wild Romance was not barbie-like pretty, I loved it.